epeake/quiccPrints/convo1_notes.md

   - SQL database
   - Need to build our dataset by taking photos of students' prints, different lighting and conditions
   - Preprocess -> IP to turn the photos into something usable
   - some sort of classification needed.
-Maybe SVM, mayble CNN (but would we have enough data)?
+Maybe multicalss SVM, maybe Multinom Logistic regreesion, mayble CNN (but would we have enough data)?

 # 1 min segment scripts
 ## time yourself!